phR0ze/tech-docs/src/system/distros/nixos/build_package/README.md

 # Build Package
 Deploying a new NixOS system using Nix and building packages using Nix have overlapping terminology and uses cases and becomes super confusing quickly.
-Fundamentally a NixOS system is composed of nix packages with the additional modular packaging options that allows for gluing a customizable set of nix packages together with configuration changes to deploy your system.
+Fundamentally a NixOS system is composed of nix packages with the additional modular packaging options that allows for glueing a customizable set of nix packages together with configuration changes to deploy your system.

 ### Quick links
 * [Overview](#overview)
   * [Terminology](#terminology)
 * [Packaging local files](#packaging-local-files)

 * [Build packages](#build-packages)
   * [Build phases](#build-phases)